yueyang0115/StudyPal-IOS-Application/README.md

 5. Let user control the audio playing, pause, fastforword, rewind, slide time
 6. Improve user experience by providing image-preview of all the created notes
 ## How To Test ##
 This IOS application is supposed to be deployed on iphone SE 2nd generation.
-When the app asks for permission, please give it accesses to what it asks
+When the app asks for permission, please give it accesses to what it asks.
+When first launch, give it some time to load.